turtleyacht/ap-el-kb/README.md

 ## Features

 Type in APL on mobile.
-Receive a toast with the ASCII equivalent.
+Receive info about the symbol.
 Through play, learn passively various ideas and operations that could filter into your daily (other) programming languages.
 Spark curiosity.